sitphp/commands/doc/4_tools.progress_bar_tool.md

 $progress_bar->regress('not working ...');
 ```

 ## Styling

 ### Customizing a progress bar

-You can change width and the characters of the progress line to create your own custom progress bar.
+You can change the width and the characters of the progress line to create a custom progress bar.

 ```php
 // In the "handle" method of your command class ...